UMD-INST377/Group-Project-Base/README.md

 # Developer Manual
 1. How to install your application and all dependencies
   - To work on Group22-Project
-    - Fork the repository and the Clone the repository on your local folders
+    - Fork the repository and clone it on your local folders
   - npm Installion
-    - Type npm install in terminal
+    - Type "npm install" in your terminal
   - Git Installtion
     - macOS
       - Install brew if you do not have it
-      - /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+      - Command for installing brew is /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
-      - Then type "brew install git" on terminal
+      - Then type "brew install git" in your terminal
     - Window
       - [Choose compatible option from the list](https://git-scm.com/download/win)
   - Postman